 The Milford Track is a 53.5 km multi-day hike.
 As one of the country’s most popular long-distance walking tracks, it needs to be booked over a year in advance to secure your spot.
 For those who don’t have the time or desire to take on a long-distance tramp, a section of the Milford Track has been dubbed one of the ‘finest day walks in the world’.

 The 32 km Routeburn Track is another of Fiordland’s walking tracks.
 The route weaves through enchanting rainforests, over mountain passes, and past majestic waterfalls and clear flowing rivers.

-The Hollyford Track is not of Great Walk status, which means there’s less crowds!
-This four to eight day hike takes you from the mountains all the way to the sea.
+The Hollyford Track is not of Great Walk status, which means there are less crowds!
+This four to eight-day hike takes you from the mountains all the way to the sea.

 Best time to visit Fiordland National Park